 March 20, 2019 – The Illinois Mathematics and Science Academy (IMSA) is pleased to announce four recipients of the 2019 Board of Trustees Alumni Awards who are leaders and innovators in medicine, economics and science.

-Dr. Anna Yusim ‘95, recipient of the 2019 IMSA Alumni Trailblazer Award, is a Board-certified Psychiatrist with a private practice in New York City, author of the 2017 award-winning book, Fulfilled: How the Science of Spirituality Can Help You Live a Happier, More Meaningful Life, author of chapters and book reviews in academic publications, frequent invited conference presenter, Lecturer at Yale Medical School, Researcher at Yale Department of Cardiology and Yale Department of Psychiatry, and frequent invited guest on radio and television shows and podcasts.
-Her research on Kazakhstan’s suicide rates, PTSD and other mental health issues among the Rwandan people after the genocide, depression in rural Ecuador, and other topics has resulted in publications and presentations.
+Dr. Anna Yusim ‘95, recipient of the 2019 IMSA Alumni Trailblazer Award, is a board-certified Psychiatrist with a private practice in New York City, author of the 2017 award-winning book, Fulfilled: How the Science of Spirituality Can Help You Live a Happier, More Meaningful Life, author of chapters and book reviews in academic publications, frequent invited conference presenter, lecturer at Yale Medical School, researcher at Yale Department of Cardiology and Yale Department of Psychiatry, and frequent invited guest on radio, television and podcasts.
+Her research on Kazakhstan’s suicide rates, PTSD and other mental health issues among the Rwandan people after the genocide, depression in rural Ecuador, and other topics have resulted in publications and presentations.
 Dr. Yusim’s 2017 book, Fulfilled, was voted Top Book of 2017 by Spirituality & Health Magazine.
-It is endorsed by esteemed leaders in medicine, academia, religion, and spirituality and has been reviewed favorably in numerous publications including the Journal of Nervous and Mental Disease and Psychology Today.
+It is endorsed by esteemed leaders in medicine, academia, religion, and spirituality.
+It has been reviewed favorably in numerous publications including the Journal of Nervous and Mental Disease and Psychology Today.

 The honorees will be recognized at a ceremony on IMSA’s campus on Friday, May 24.